alcoranpaul/portfolio-pangalawa/public/json/projects/project/asset_tracker.md

 ## Seamless Transition to Multi-User Support

-- Migrated the system from Excel to Access to support concurrent access by multiple users without data collisions.
+- Developed separate applications for **Excel (single-user)** and **Access (multi-user)** to accommodate the client’s operational constraints and requirements.
-- Adopted a **front-end/back-end database split**, enhancing performance and data integrity.
+- Adopted a **front-end/back-end database split** in Access, enhancing performance and data integrity while supporting simultaneous users.

 ## UID-Based Data Logging